School Biology Teacher of the Year Award

 The award celebrates teachers who demonstrate:

-- Outstanding and inspirational teaching of Biology
+- Outstanding and inspirational teaching of biology at secondary school or college

 - Inspiring pupils beyond the classroom by supporting high quality extra-curricular learning opportunities both in and outside of the classroom setting

-- Delivering inspirational INSET training for colleagues to share best practice in the teaching of Biology and spreading their enthusiasm for the subject
+- Delivering inspirational INSET training for colleagues to share best practice in the teaching of biology and spreading their enthusiasm for the subject

-- Influencing the teaching and learning of Biology beyond their own institution in other schools or educational settings
+- Influencing the teaching and learning of biology beyond their own institution in other schools or educational settings

 Find out more about previous winners.